Garbage & Recycling Guidelines

 The following outlines the rules for residential garbage pick-up:

-- All garbage and recycling items should be placed at the curb after 6 p.m. the night before the scheduled collection day.
+- All garbage and recycling containers should be placed with the handle facing the street after 4 p.m. the night before the scheduled collection day.

-- Residents may dispose of up to four small household items per week, weighing less than 40 pounds, no larger in volume than a single bag of trash and easily carried by one person for no additional charge.
-(This service does not include electronics, Freon removal or large items such as beds, couches, chairs, carpet rolls.)
+- Residents may dispose of up to four small household items per week, weighing less than 40 pounds, no larger in volume than a single bag of trash and easily carried by one person at no additional charge.
+(This service does not include electronics, Freon removal, glass such as window or mirrors or large items such as beds, couches, chairs, carpet rolls.)

-- Loose pieces of trash that are able to be reasonably bagged, such as books, shoes, clothes, and small toys, will not be collected unless bagged.
+- Loose pieces of trash that are able to be reasonably bagged, such as books, shoes, clothes and small toys, will not be collected unless bagged and placed inside the assigned container.

 Some examples of acceptable items include: